boypt/vmess2json/README.md

 optional arguments:
-  -h, --help            show this help message and exit --parse_all           parse all input vmess lines and write each into .json
+  -h, --help            show this help message and exit --parse_all           parse all vmess:// lines (or base64 encoded) from
-                        files
-  --subscribe SUBSCRIBE
+                        stdin and write each into .json files --subscribe SUBSCRIBE
-                        read from a subscribe url, output a menu to choose from.
+                        read from a subscribe url, display a menu to choose nodes
   -o OUTPUT, --output OUTPUT
-                        write output to file. default to stdout -u UPDATE, --update UPDATE
+                        write to file. default to stdout -u UPDATE, --update UPDATE
-                        update a config.json, only change the first outbound object.
+                        update a config.json, changes only the first outbound object.
-  --outbound            only output the outbound object.
+  --outbound            output the outbound object only.
-  --inbounds INBOUNDS   inbounds usage, default: "socks:1080,http:8123".
+  --inbounds INBOUNDS   include inbounds objects, default:
-                        Available proto: socks,http,dns,mt,tproxy
+                        "socks:1080,http:8123".
+Available proto:
+                        socks,http,dns,mt,tproxy
-  --secret SECRET       mtproto secret code. if unsepecified, a random one
+  --secret SECRET       mtproto secret code. if omited, a random one will be
-                        will be generated.
+                        generated.
 ```

 ## Example